hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![API to get network ID for VM](/img/api-to-get-the-network-id.png)

 6. After I obtained the parameters that were required to build the request body to recover a cloud recovery point from `“0-Linux-Demo-VM02"`, I constructed the JSON request body as shown in the below figure.
-To restore the recovery points into a new virtual machine, the `restoreType` key of the request body JSON structure was set to `“ALTERNATE”` as shown in the below figure.
-I also provided the new virtual machine name after the recovery, `“0-Linux-Demo-VN02-2-05-04-2024_05:48_PM”`.
+To restore the recovery point into a new virtual machine, the `restoreType` key of the request body JSON structure was set to `“ALTERNATE”` as shown in the below figure.
+I also provided the new virtual machine name after the recovery `“0-Linux-Demo-VN02-2-05-04-2024_05:48_PM”`.
 The [API](https://developer.greenlake.hpe.com/docs/greenlake/services/backup-recovery/public/openapi/backup-recovery-public-v1beta1/operation/VirtualMachineRestore/) used for this:

    ```shellsession
    POST /backup-recovery/v1beta1/virtual-machines/{{vmId}}/restore